linrunner/tlp-doc/faq/battery.rst

 *Version 1.5 or higher with kernel 5.17 or higher*

-External kernel module packages will become superfluous with kernel 5.17 (not released yet).
+External kernel module packages become superfluous with kernel 5.17.
 Full `natacpi` includes recalibration and looks like this:

 .. code-block:: none